 "Five minutes after completing the turning to port maneuver (at 09.16 pm), the Chief Officer on duty contacts the Ship Master who arrives to the bridge and takes over the con."

-From above it would appear that the Master was on bridge 30 minutes (!) prior the first incident (the accidental contact, not a collision or an impact because stationary rocks do not collide or impact anything) and steering the vessel himself (?) in the dark at 16 knots with watch keeping officers, seamen and blond women just looking on.
+From above it would appear that Schettino was on bridge 30 minutes (!) prior the first incident (the accidental contact, not a collision or an impact because stationary rocks do not collide or impact anything) and steering the vessel himself (?) in the dark at 16 knots with watch keeping officers, seamen and blond women just looking on.
 Why he was doing that and what he could see outside at 21.40 hrs, if anything, is not clear.
 Nothing is clear.
 Just nonsense is reported.

-The first incident, the contact in the side, apparently caused up-flooding of three or four watertight compartments, which the vessel survived with positive stability and buoyancy for about three hours.
+The first incident, the contact in the side, apparently caused up-flooding of three watertight compartments, which the vessel survived with positive stability and buoyancy for about three hours.
 How the ship could scoop up a 100 tons piece of rock on the inner bottom and only damage the side 1 meter below waterline due to this contact is not clear (and should be explained).

 A 60 meters hole is reported - in reality the hole is 36.5 meters long?
 Why is false information reported?
+The wreck was April 2017 in dry-dock at Genoa, where the real extent of the damage can be established.

-However, one more compartment was apparently progressively flooded through a leaking watertight door (#24), which produced further loss of stability and buoyancy and max GZ = -0.04 meter, which means the second incident: the capsize at 00.34 hrs the next day!
+However, one more compartment was apparently progressively flooded through a leaking watertight door (#24), which produced further loss of stability and buoyancy and max GZ = -0.04 meter, which means the fifth incident: the capsize at 00.34 hrs the next day!

 It seems the vessel was incorrectly designed as, apart from incorrectly lettering and not numbering the decks from bottom up, there were too many (at least 17 on below picture and 25 on picture above!) watertight doors in the watertight bulkheads below the bulkhead deck of the M/S Costa Concordia.

-However, the very big vessel was very well subdivided and survived three or four compartments up-flooding with positive, remaining both buoyancy and stability, one reason being that most double bottom compartments were not damaged or flooded.
+However, the very big vessel was very well subdivided and survived three compartments up-flooding with positive, remaining both buoyancy and stability, one reason being that most double bottom compartments were not damaged or flooded.
 But apparently a serious mistake had been done: to fit watertight doors in the bulkheads.

 The Costa Concordia has several sisterships and it is probable that they are also incorrectly designed and operated.
 A competent ship owner should of course immediately improve procedures on those and similar ships.

-It is a distinct possibility that the proximate cause of the second incident, i.e. the capsize (and people drowning) is a leaking watertight door (#24) or that doors were simply opened by staff/crew during the evacuation and not closed afterwards.
+It is a distinct possibility that the proximate cause of the fifth incident, i.e. the capsize (and people drowning) is a leaking watertight door (#24) or that doors were simply opened by staff/crew during the evacuation and not closed afterwards.
 The persons responsible for the leaking watertight door or opening the doors are therefore responsible for the death of people on the Costa Concordia.
 Who can it be?
 The ship owner?
 The maritime administration?
 Last Port State Control inspectors?
 The shipyard?

 The final MCICB report should furthermore clarify why all persons aboard didn't get evacuated before capsize?
 It would appear that the life rafts that could evacuate >1 000 persons were hardly used.
 Why?